ItsMeKiran-developer/AxiomTest/README.md

 2.ThymeLeaf to resolve data exchange between controller and html templates 3.hibernare JPA to perform database operations like inster , pulling the records etc.
 4.Spring Boot Application

+If you want to use the code in your system just close the repo and change the data base configuration details accotding to the data base setup in your system.